-Business meetings and events have been around since there was business—a really long time.
+Business meetings and events have been around since there was business—seems like forever.

-In nearly all events, people make the trek across long distances, forgoing valuable time with their families and their work to get to events like yours all the time.
+In-person events mean people make the journey—in many cases long distances—forgoing valuable time with their families and their work to attend.

 Accordingly, these events had to be worth the time and effort.
 In a huge way.

-But, in this age of Facebook Live, Instagram Live, Periscope and other programs, many companies are considering a digital-focused event rather than the traditional face-to-face event.
+But, in this age of technology and streaming like Facebook Live, Instagram Live or Periscope (to name a few), many companies are considering a digital-focused event rather than the traditional face-to-face event.

 “Why bother with in-person events when we can loop everyone in on a live video stream,” marketers ponder.
 “What’s the use?”

-Even though you could save money by hosting an online event or make it easier for your people to attend, there’s a strong business value you’ll lose out on.
-There are real, substantive reasons for in-person events.
+Sure, an online event could mean cost savings or make it easier for your people to attend.
+But there is tremendous business value you’ll lose out on.

-Here are some key reasons face-to-face events still are the best value for your event marketing spend.
+Here are just a few key reasons face-to-face events still are the best value for your event marketing spend.

 “There’s so much information online today that you can’t blast your way through it anymore,” he said.
 “In this crazy digital, mobile, social world, we now have infinite channels, so there’s much more noise.
 It’s hard to get the signal through.”